michaellihs/showoff-presentation-vagrant_chef_typo3/README.md

-# GO LEAN

-## oder: wie wir weniger Müll produzieren

-Dieses Repository beinhaltet eine [showoff](https://github.com/puppetlabs/showoff) Präsentation über Lean-Management Methoden und deren Anwendbarkeit im Bereich der Softwareentwicklung.
+# Chef, Vagrant and TYPO3

+This repository contains a [showoff](https://github.com/puppetlabs/showoff) presentation about Vagrant, Chef and a little bit about TYPO3.

 ## Installation

-Einfach `bundle install` ausführen.

-Wenn ihr keinen Bundler installiert habt, zuvor `gem install bundler` ausführen.
+Run `bundle install`.

+If you don't have bundler, run `gem install bundler` before.

 ## Präsentation starten

-Zuerst `showoff server` ausführen, danach ist die Präsentation unter [http://localhost:9090](http://localhost:9090) im Browser verfügbar.
+Start Showoff with `showoff server` in the root directory.
+Afterwards open [http://localhost:9090](http://localhost:9090) in your browser.